 Water is a pregnant woman’s BFF!
 Drinking enough water during pregnancy is vital because the body is going through so many changes and demands to support a growing fetus and lower pregnancy complications.
 In fact, pregnant women need more water than the average person.
-Consuming enough water ensures a pregnant woman produces sufficient amniotic fluid, builds new tissue, absorbs and transports essential nutrients to the growing fetus, generates extra blood, and improves their digestive flow.
-Staying hydrated can also help fight fatigue, bladder infections, and constipation.
-If you think you are experiencing dehydration contact your healthcare provider for a medical review.
+Consuming enough water ensures a pregnant woman produces sufficient amniotic fluid, builds new tissue, absorbs and transports essential nutrients to the growing fetus, generates the extra blood volume needed, and improves their overall digestion.

 In today’s post, I’ll be tackling exactly how much water you should drink during pregnancy and how much is safe to drink.
 So, get your water bottle ready and keep reading below!

-How Much Water Should You Drink A Day During Pregnancy
+How Much Water Should You Drink A Day During Pregnancy?

 Things to consider about this general guideline is to monitor your exercise, environment, and overall health.
 Everyones needs will vary!
 If you work out, replenish your body with fluids and potentially electrolytes.
 Your body loses electrolytes when it sweats.
 If it’s a hot day outside, consume even more water because heat causes dehydration faster.